 Netlify is quite similar to PubStorm, but there are some things that are different.

 On PubStorm, you had one or more Projects; on Netlify you’ll have one or more Sites.
 To use PubStorm, you worked completely from the command line, and you can do the same on Netlify - but some things are configurable most easily in our UI though you can also use our API.
-Your account is tied to your email address, and an account may own any number of sites which may be at different subscription levels (Paid or not).
+Your account is tied to your email address, and an account may own any number of sites.

 This blog post provides a quickstart guide to Netlify for former PubStorm users, and you should read it before reading the below details.

 sitename.pubstorm.site.
 In case there was already a Netlify site with your site’s name, we have prepended